Mahsa Rostami: Life and career

 Rostami has been described as "a courageous, socially-minded and committed Iranian actress."
 In Iran, she was active in short films and underground theatre.
 A participant in Iran's Woman, Life, Freedom protests in 2022, where she was beaten by Revolutionary Guard militias, she chose to turn down official, state-controlled stage and film offers and refused to accept enforced dress codes.
 To support herself, she worked in an advertising agency, but kept her headscarf in her handbag, even though she was afraid of the consequences.
-Her role as Razvan in The Seed of the Sacred Fig was her first major appearance in a feature film.
+Her role as Rezvan in The Seed of the Sacred Fig was her first major appearance in a feature film.

 In 2024, Rostami gained international recognition for her performance as Rezvan, the elder daughter of an Islamic Revolutionary Court judge, in Mohammad Rasoulof's film The Seed of the Sacred Fig. The film depicts a family's growing fear and internal conflict amid protests following the death of Mahsa Amini.
 Rostami’s portrayal received critical acclaim, contributing to the film's success at the 2024 Cannes Film Festival, where it won the Jury Prize.
 The film was selected the same year as Germany's submission for Best International Feature Film at the 97th Academy Awards.

 The film was secretly shot in early 2024 in Iran, with director Rasoulof having to hide in the trunk of a car and communicating with the actors only through intermediaries.
 Accepting the risk to appear without headscarves, Rostami said: "We had to appear in front of the camera with fear, we always feared that the camera could be stopped."
 Thanks to Rasoulof's film, she finally had the opportunity to voice her frustrations; he gave her the chance to express her "last cry" before leaving the country.
 As soon as filming was finished, the film was scheduled for the Cannes festival, and the news of the clandestine shooting became known.
 Rostami said she could have stayed in Iran, like the actors Missagh Zareh and Soheila Golestani, who were featured as her character's parents.
 But she decided to leave without saying goodbye to her family and friends.